History of Berliner FC Dynamo (1989–2004): Crossroads, relegation and new sponsor (1999–2000)

+In order raise money for the empty coffers of the youth department, BFC Dynamo planned in early 2000 to organize an auction of old trophies and memorabilia from its heyday.
+The auction included trophies from the ten East German champions won by BFC Dynamo between 1979 and 1988, which had the National emblem of East Germany on the front, with the hammer and the compass, and a brass plate on the back, with the inscription "Awarded by the General Secretary of the Central Committee of the SED and Chairman of the State Council of the GDR."
+Coach Bogs had even had one of the old championship trophies in his coaching room.
+Club president Wanski counted a total of around 30 trophies in various rooms of the Sportforum Hohenschönhausen, to be auctioned off.

-Hans Reker became new sports director on 1 January 2000.
+Hans Reker became new sporting director on 1 January 2000.
 Reker and the new marketing officer Günter Haake were no strangers to the Sportforum Hohenschönhausen.
 The duo had a background at Eisbären Berlin.
 Haake had previously served as managing director and Reker as marketing director at Eisbären Berlin.
 The duo were not kept when American sporting entertainment presenter Anschutz Entertainment Group took over Eisbären Berlin in August 1999.
 BFC Dynamo finally received a promising new main sponsor, in the form of computer software company Lipro AG, at the beginning of 2000.
 Lipro AG explained that BFC Dynamo had been chosen because the club pursued ambitious sporting plans based on excellent youth work.
-The new sponsor was signed through the efforts of sports director Hans Reker.
-It was stated that the sponsorship would amount to a seven-digit sum over the next one or two years.
+The new sponsor was signed through the efforts of sporting director Reker.
+It was stated that the new sponsorship would amount to a seven-digit sum over the next one or two years.
 A special bonus would also be awarded if the club reached the third tier.
-However, the difficulties in advancing in the league continued, and the club had debts of around 500,000 Deutsche Mark for the season.
-BFC Dynamo was defeated 3–7 by the reserve team of Tennis Borussia Berlin in the final matchday, 20 May 2000.
-The team eventually finished the 1999–2000 Regionalliga Nordost in 17th place and was relegated to NOFV-Oberliga Nord.
-The team reached the final of the Berlin Cup for the second season in a row.
-BFC Dynamo lost 0–2 to the reserve team of Tennis Borussia Berlin in the final of the 1999-2000 Berlin Cup, on 31 May 2000.